 Certification Logo on My Resume – The Short Answer

-The short answer is no, you should not put it on your resume.
+The short answer is no, you should not put it on your resume or create something similar.

 While it may seem like a good idea – it validates your certification, makes it stand out on your resume, and could impress the reader.
 Let’s take a look at some of the reasons why this is the case.